Honest services fraud: "Materiality" test

 In 1996, the United States Court of Appeals for the Fifth Circuit laid out the "materiality" test in its decision in United States v.
 Gray.
 Kevin Gray, Gary Thomas, and Troy Drummond were three members of the men's basketball coaching staff at Baylor University in Texas.
 These coaches helped five players, recruited from two-year colleges, to obtain the credits required for eligibility and possibly scholarships by providing these students with written course work or answers to correspondence exams, which were then sent to the sponsoring schools as the students' work.
 They were convicted of conspiracy, mail fraud, and wire fraud; the fraud charges stemmed from schemes to deprive Baylor University of both property (in the form of scholarships) and the coaches' honest services as Baylor employees.
 The court upheld the convictions, affirming the honest services fraud convictions on the basis that the coaches made "material" misrepresentations:

-A breach of fiduciary duty can constitute illegal fraud...only when there is some detriment to the employer. ...
+A breach of fiduciary duty can constitute illegal fraud...only when there is some detriment to the employer.
 The detriment can be a deprivation of an employee's faithful and honest services if a violation of the employee's duty to disclose material information is involved. ...
-Materiality exists whenever "an employee has reason to believe the information would lead a reasonable employer to change its business conduct." ...
+Materiality exists whenever "an employee has reason to believe the information would lead a reasonable employer to change its business conduct."
 The information withheld, i.e. the "coaches' cheating scheme", was material because Baylor did not get the quality student it expected.
 Further, appellants failure to disclose the scheme to Baylor was material as Baylor might have been able to recruit other qualified, eligible students to play basketball.
 Instead, once the scheme was suspected, Baylor was forced to institute a costly investigation and the players under suspicion were withheld from competition.
 It is quite reasonable to believe that Baylor would have changed its business conduct had it known of the "cheating scheme."

 In 1997, the United States Court of Appeals for the Tenth Circuit also applied the "materiality" test in its decision in United States v.
 Cochran.
 Robert M. Cochran was a bond underwriter in Oklahoma who was convicted of five counts of wire fraud, two counts of money laundering, and one count of interstate transportation of stolen property.
-Three of wire fraud counts for which Cochran was convicted were honest services fraud.
+Three of the wire fraud counts for which Cochran was convicted were honest services fraud.
 Cochran's firm, Stifel, Nicolaus & Company, served as managing underwriter when the SSM Healthcare System, a non-profit corporation operating several hospitals and nursing homes, issued more than $265 million of tax-exempt bonds; Sakura Global Capital bid $400,000 to provide SSM with a forward supply contract.
-However, SGC subsequently made a secret payment of $100,000 to Cochran's firm over the course of three wire transmissions; thus, Cochran supposedly deprived SSM and its bondholders of his honest services.
+However, SGC subsequently made a secret payment of $100,000 to Cochran's firm; thus, Cochran supposedly deprived SSM and its bondholders of his honest services.
 The appellate court reversed his conviction, deciding that the government did not provide sufficient evidence that Cochran had actually defrauded SSM or its bondholders of his honest services, applying the "materiality" test: